naacl-org/naacl-2022-website/_pages/home.md

 ## News

+| Jun 16, 2022 | The [main conference schedule](/program/schedule/) is now complete.
+The [Program Information for Attendees and Presenters](/blog/information-for-attendees-and-presenters/) blogpost is updated.
 | Jun 16, 2022 | The schedule for the [tutorials](/program/tutorials/) (July 10) and extra Q&A sessions for tutorials has been finalized.
 | Jun 9, 2022 | [Blogpost](/blog/information-for-attendees-and-presenters/): Program Information for Attendees and Presenters
 {: .news-table}